 A large Antarctic continent labeled "Terra Australis" is shown even though there was no evidence at the time for its existence.
 Also note the absence of Australia which would not be visited by Europeans until the first years of the 1600's.

-Captain James Cook with the ships HMS Resolution and HMS Adventure was the first to cross the Antarctic Circle on the 17th of January 1773 in the Ross Sea region and reached 71° 10'S a year later, while he didn't sight land he came to within 80km (50 miles) and saw deposits of rock held in icebergs indicating that a more southerly land existed.
+Captain James Cook with the ships HMS Resolution and HMS Adventure was the first to cross the Antarctic Circle on the 17th of January 1773 in the Ross Sea region, he reached 71° 10'S a year later, while he didn't sight land he came to within 80km (50 miles) and saw deposits of rock held in icebergs indicating that a more southerly land existed.

 The first sighting of Antarctica is now widely acknowledged to have taken place on the 28th (maybe the 27th) of January 1820 during the voyage of two Russian ships, the Vostok and Mirnyi under the command of Captain Fabien (Thaddeus) Gottleib von Bellingshausen during a two year exploratory expedition around the world to discover new lands for the Russian Empire.
 Bellingshausen's ships were the first to have crossed the Antarctic Circle since Cook nearly 50 years earlier, they did so on the 26th of January 1820.